zohayb23/zohayb23/README.md

 - 👋 Hi, I’m @zohayb23
+- ✨ Love to be hands-on and make an impact on the world of opportunity in tech.
-- 📫 How to reach me, through email. zohayb23@gmail.com
+- 📫 How to reach me: through email. zohayb23@gmail.com

 <!---